statsig-io/docs/docs/data-warehouse-ingestion/introduction.md

 ![Ingestion Tab](https://user-images.githubusercontent.com/108023879/187800555-47885bbd-8317-40d9-b8d7-ad5236e3c73f.png)

 You will be required to set up connections with necessary credentials, and map your data fields to the fields Statsig expects to ingest.
 Please refer to the warehouse-level setup documentation for more information on setup.

+### Scheduling Ingestion & Backfilling

+Backfilling metrics and events will be charged as events as per our [Pricing Plan](https://statsig.com/pricing).